yasinbordbar/yasinbordbar/README.md

  <samp>
-Creative Front-end Developer with 4+ years of experience leveraging JavaScript to build cutting-edge websites and interactive features that drive business growth and improve UX.
-Highly motivated individual dedicated to writing clear, concise, robust code.
-Skilled in developing and testing multiple web-based applications incorporating a range of technologies.
-Specializes in JavaScript, TypeScript, React, Next and responsive design.
+Experienced Software Developer with 5 years of delivering high‑quality web solutions, aimed at enhancing business efficiency and user experience.
+Specializes in writing clear, concise code and optimizing web applications for performance.
+Proficient in JavaScript, TypeScript, React, Next.js, and responsive design.
+Proven ability to work in diverse and multicultural environments, contributing to team accomplishments through effective collaboration.

   </samp>
   <br />